Help us match you with local pros in your area

 Ductwork Cleaning | $397-$992 |

-Contact at least three HVAC companies for quotes.
-Describe the issues and have technicians visit to inspect your HVAC system if possible.
-Compare the providers' explanations, solutions, estimated costs, timeframes, and warranties.
-Avoid companies that pressure you or demand payment upfront.
+Request estimates from at least three HVAC providers.
+Explain your issues and ask if specialists can inspect your system in person.
+Review each contractor's diagnoses, recommended solutions, estimated cost, timelines, and warranties.
+Avoid companies that pressure you or demand payment before work.

 In California, HVAC contractors must be licensed by the Department of Consumer Affairs Contractors State License Board (CSLB).
-The CSLB considers HVAC contractors to be specialty contractors.
-All contractors must have four years of experience and be bonded, and contractors with employees must also meet insurance requirements.
-Checking reviews on Google Reviews, the Better Business Bureau (BBB), Yelp, and similar sites can help your decision.
-Choose a company with stellar reviews and reports of positive experiences from customers.
+HVAC contractors are considered specialty contractors by the CSLB.
+All contractors are required to have four years of experience and to be bonded, and contractors with employees must also meet insurance requirements.
+You should also look at a company's reviews and complaints on sites such as the Better Business Bureau (BBB), Yelp, and Google Reviews.
+Pick a company with great feedback and stories of satisfied customers.

-You should have your HVAC system inspected approximately twice annually.
-After the inspection, your technician will inform you what services are required.
-You should also have your system inspected if you notice new issues such as leaks, strange noises, or unusual smells.
+You should have your HVAC system inspected approximately twice a year.
+After completing their inspection, your technician will inform you what services are required.
+You should also have your system inspected if you start noticing issues such as leaks, unusual smells, or strange noises.
 If your system has ductwork, it should be inspected every few years.

 You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
-Keep your thermostat temperature as close to the outside temperature as you comfortably can, and try to avoid making drastic changes in temperature all at once.
-Keep your roof in good shape and seal any door or window leaks to help keep cool air in.
-Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.
+Set your thermostat as close to the outside temperature as you can, and try to avoid making drastic changes in temperature all at once.
+Keep your roof well-maintained and seal any leaks around your windows and doors to help keep cool air in.
+Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

 For a 2,000-square-foot home, you should look for around 2.5 to 5 tons of air conditioning capacity.
 In Big Bear City, you'll probably want to purchase a unit on the higher end of this range.
-For a house over 1,000 square feet, central air will be more effective for cooling than window units.
+For homes over 1,000 square feet, central air will be more effective than window units for cooling.

 For a 2,000-square-foot home, you'll also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
 In Big Bear City, you may be able to make do with a lower-capacity furnace.